Bachelor of Science in Nursing

 Aultman College's four-year program leads to a bachelor's degree in nursing and prepares you for the national licensing exam (NCLEX) to become a Registered Nurse (RN).

 - Small class sizes and personalized attention from faculty; 80% of classes have fewer than 20 students

 - State-of-the-art technology that allows students to interact with patient simulators that can blink, talk, and breathe

 - Clinical placements in acute and long-term care settings at Aultman Hospital and facilities in the region

-- A successful track record from the college’s associate’s degree in nursing program: the highest 2016 NCLEX passage rate (96.72%) in the greater Akron-Canton region and more than 95% of our ASN graduates are employed within 12 months of graduation
+- A successful track record from the college’s associate’s degree in nursing program: 98.44% NCLEX passage rate for 2018, beating the national and Ohio average of 88%.

 Students may enter the BSN program directly from high school or as transfer students.
 Applicants must first be accepted into and meet all requirements for Aultman College.

 GPA of 3.0+

 GED score of 660+